xiaoxinghu/repauto/README.md

 it was originally tailored for our internal use at Fiserv.
 The legacy code base makes it difficult to evolve in a generic way.
 We still use it internally so it is not easy to make it both tailored and generic at the same time.
 So I decided to make Repauto an internal software only.
-A new open sourced version of the software is under development.
+A [new open sourced version of the software](https://github.com/xiaoxinghu/testmon) is under development.
 It is a rewrite of Repauto which makes it flexible, and also with powerful features inherited from Repauto.
-Stay tuned.
+It is still in a very early stage.

 ## Repauto